Skip to main content

 "In one of our recent excavations along the river banks, we found these seals and cave paintings.
 The pictures on the table are close-ups of the seals and paintings.
 The symbols are very interesting.
 If you study them, you will see that the language, if you may call it that, seemed to be changing over the years under the influence of cross cultures.
 Our symbol and script experts here have a week to submit the reports that would be evaluated by both organisations.
 All the best."

 Hoor's eyes scanned the table.
 There were ten of them there, all interns, eagerly looking across the table.
 Her eyes fell on a symbol.
-It had the shape of an eye, much eerie similar to the Egyptian ones.
+It had the shape of an eye, much eerily similar to the Egyptian ones.
 Her hand landed on the printed enlargement of the seal.
 Taraksh, at the same time, wanted to see the eye symbol up close.
 His hand stopped as Hoor picked it up.
 He smiled.

-"We'll make a great team Mohtarma."
+"We'll make a great team, Mohtarma."
 He smiled.
-"I was intrigued by this one too."
+"I was intrigued by this one, too."
 Hoor nodded.

 "Let's get to work.
 First, I will set up the table."
 Taraksh offered.